 In 2020, 1,108 cases of intentional data breaches were reported, according to the ITRC.
 A criminal hacked into a secure server and stole information 1,108 times last year.
 This was down from 1,473 in 2019.
 While there were numerous agencies that were hacked last year, the U.S. Marshals Service and Amtrak were among the most prominent offenders.
 This year, 155.8 million Americans had their information inadvertently exposed as a result of poor data security on the Walgreens app and Twitter’s security vulnerabilities.
 According to the Center for Strategic and International Studies, the world’s cybercrime expenses amounted to $1 trillion in 2020, up from $500 billion in 2018.

 Almost one-third (33%) of Americans have experienced some sort of identity theft in their lives, according to a recent survey.
 In contrast, identity theft incidents occur three times as frequently in the United States than in other countries.
-According to experts, this number may more than double in 2022.

 Who is Committing Credit Card Fraud?

 A 75.1% male population with an average age of 34 was found in the United States Sentencing report.
 38.7% were Black, 31.7% were Hispanic, 24.2% were White, and 5.3% were from other races.
 According to the 2019 Javelin Strategy & Research report, more than 1 million children in the U.S. were victims of identity theft, and of those, two-thirds were younger than 8 years old.

 It also may be a surprise to know that family members were responsible for almost one-fifth of identity fraud cases against minors, most often parents.
 The cost of repairing the damage is huge.
 Families paid $540 million out of pocket to fix the problems.